Quantum Geometry and the Hidden Scales in Materials: What is Quantum Geometry?

 \section{What is Quantum Geometry?}

-Geometric phases lead to interference effects when states adiabatically traverse closed loops in parameter space.
-From the polarization of light \cite{Pancharatnam1956}, threading of a magnetic flux \cite{Bohm.Aharonov.1959}, or changes in atomic positions of molecules \cite{Longuet-Higgins.Herzberg.1963}, geometric phases were understood to be general in quantum systems \cite{berry1984}, arising from the Riemannian structure of the projected manifold of occupied quantum states.
-Provost and Vallee \cite{Vallee.Provost.1980} introduced the quantum geometric tensor (QGT) to describe the adiabatic evolution in parameter space, showing that it is characterized not only by a phase rotation but also by a loss of the projected norm of the quantum states.
+When a quantum state adiabatically moves through a parameter space to make a closed loop, interference effects can cause the state to pick up a phase difference, called the geometric phase.
+This can take many forms, from the polarization of light \cite{Pancharatnam1956}, threading of a magnetic flux \cite{Bohm.Aharonov.1959}, or changes in atomic positions of molecules \cite{Longuet-Higgins.Herzberg.1963}.
+Geometric phases are understood to be general in quantum systems \cite{berry1984}, arising from the Riemannian structure of the projected manifold of occupied quantum states.
+The quantum geometric tensor (QGT)\cite{Vallee.Provost.1980} can be used to describe the adiabatic evolution in parameter space, showing that it is characterized not only by a phase rotation but also by a loss of the projected norm of the quantum states.
 Both effects are simultaneously characterized by the real and imaginary parts of the QGT.
-While Berry phase effects in electronic structure theory are now very well understood \cite{Xiao2010}, the effects of the real part, known as the \emph{quantum metric}, has remained mostly unexplored.
+The imaginary part of the QGT, which describes the Berry curvature, or Berry phase, is well understood in electronic structure theory \cite{Xiao2010}.
+However, the effects of the real part, the quantum metric, has remained mostly unexplored.
 Nonetheless, just as its imaginary counterpart, the real part is bound to play a significant role in quantum states of matter.